jarrydmartinx/generative-models/README.md

 Libraries and tools used:
 * All of these are Google Colab Notebooks: https://colab.research.google.com/notebooks/intro.ipynb
 * All of them are written in Tensorflow (mostly TF2, but some are in TF1)
-* Some use the Sonnet library of abstractions for ML research https://sonnet.readthedocs.io/en/latest/, and some use Keras https://www.tensorflow.org/guide/keras
+* Some use the Sonnet library of abstractions for ML research https://sonnet.readthedocs.io/en/latest/, and some use the Keras library for deep learning https://www.tensorflow.org/guide/keras

 To date I've implemented the following generative models:

  **Variational Autoencoder**
  * Original paper: https://arxiv.org/pdf/1312.6114.pdf
  * Great explanation: https://jaan.io/what-is-variational-autoencoder-vae-tutorial/